How does the compact work for military or military spouses?

 I live in a noncompact state.
 How do I get a compact multistate license?

-Only nurses who declare a compact state as their primary state of residence are eligible for a multistate license.
-As a resident of a noncompact state, you may apply for a license in a compact state, although your eligibility will be limited to a single state license that is valid in that state only.
+Only nurses who declare a compact state as their primary state of residence may be eligible for a multistate license.
+As a resident of a noncompact state, you may apply for a license by endorsement in a compact state.
+Your eligibility will be limited to a single state license that is valid in that state only.
+As a resident of a noncompact state, you can have as many single-state licenses as you wish.

 Where is the compact application and what is the application fee?

-I live in a compact state and have a license from that state.
-What do I need to do to get a multistate license?
+I live in a compact state and have a license.
+How do I know if my license is multistate?
+How do I get a compact license?

 I have a compact license.
 How long can I work in another compact state?

 There is no time limit.
-As long as your home state is a compact state, is declared as your primary state of residency and you remain in good standing, you may practice in other compact states.
+As long as you maintain legal residency in the state that issued your multistate license and you remain in good standing, you may practice in other compact states.

 My primary state of residence is a noncompact state; it is also where I am licensed.
 I am applying for a license in a compact state, however.
 Do I have to give up my original license?